-For this study of long-term and subtle effects, they have to use pre-existing conditions and medical records.
 The researcher may want to study an extremely small sample group, so it is easier to start with known cases and works backwards.
-The thalidomide cases, for example, are an example of an observational study where researchers had to work backwards, and establish that the drug was the cause of disabilities.
+The thalidomide cases, for example, are an example of an observational study where researchers had to work backwards and establish that the drug was the cause of certain disabilities.